curblr/curblr-spec/TimeSpans.md

 When multiple "clauses" are combined in a single TimeSpan, a logical **AND** operation is applied.
 For example, a TimeSpan that includes Wednesdays and the period of February 1st through April 30th specifies all Wednesdays between February 1st and April 30th.
 It does not specify all Wednesdays during the year AND all days between February 1st and April 30th (the equivalent of a logical **OR** operation).

 When multiple "clauses" are part of a single TimeSpan field but defined in separate TimeSpans, a logical **OR** operation is applied.
-For example, a restriction may contain a TimeSpan that specifies weekdays from 9am-5pm, and another TimeSpan that specifies weekends from 11-2.
+For example, a regulation may contain a TimeSpan that specifies weekdays from 9am-5pm, and another TimeSpan that specifies weekends from 11-2.
 See examples below for further clarification.

 # Examples